ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/server-wide/certificates/get-certificate.java.markdown

-﻿# Operations : Server : How to Get a Certificate
+# Operations: Server: How to Get a Certificate

 To get a client certificate by thumbprint use **GetCertificateOperation**.